jhpyle/docassemble/_docs/legal.md

 ---
 {% endhighlight %}

+Note that if you include `docassemble.base.legal` or `basic-questions.yml`, you don't need to include `docassemble.base.util`, because all of the functionality of `docassemble.base.util` is incorporated by reference in `docassemble.base.legal`.

 The best way to understand what these resources offer is to read the source code of [`legal.py`] and [`basic-questions.yml`].

 # Classes for information about things in a court case

+The classes that are available in `docassemble.base.legal` are very basic, and the built-in functionality they currently provide might not be useful in your interviews.
+However, it is still worthwhile for you to use these classes.
+For example, if you write your own class that represents the courts of your jurisdiction, make the class a subclass of `Court`.
+By subclassing and sharing code, the community of **docassemble** developers can develop a powerful set of object types.
+Perhaps you can contribute your code to this project.

 ## <a name="Court"></a>Court